avi-testhub/BideshiNepaliBot/README.md

 ## Developer Profile & Methodology
 **Developer:** Avi

 **Methodology: Vibe Coding** This project was built with a very limited foundational background in Python, which proved insufficient for complex architecture.
-Consequently, the development process relied almost entirely on **"vibe coding"**—an iterative, prompt-heavy approach to building software through high-level intent rather than manual syntax writing.
+Consequently, the development process relied almost entirely on **"vibe coding"** - an iterative, prompt-heavy approach to building software through high-level intent rather than manual syntax writing.
 * **Phase 1:** Initial logic and structure were drafted using the paid version of **ChatGPT**.
 * **Phase 2:** The project transitioned to **Gemini Pro** for more complex refactoring and the implementation of the hybrid architecture.
 * **Process:** The development involved extensive trial and error.
 Systems were "audited" through continuous manual interaction to identify edge cases and logic failures.